Kintuda/puppeteer-cluster-converter-api/README.md

-# puppeteer-cluster-converter-api
+# puppeteer-cluster-converter-API
-WIP: Pupppeteer cluster for converting HTML to PDF
+WIP: Puppeteer cluster for converting HTML to PDF

 TODO:

-- [x] Converter HTML using multiform-data
+- [x] Implement HTML convertion using multiform-data
-- [ ] Converter HTML using a link
+- [ ] Implement HTML convertion using a link
-- [ ] Create a asynchronous router for background processing
+- [ ] Create a asynchronous router for background processing using SQS client/consumer